All Your Raw Diet Questions Answered

 This is a beautiful pyramid that consists of oils at the top and dark, leafy greens at the bottom.
 Nuts and seeds, as well as sprouted foods, are found in the middle.

-We strongly recommend that when going raw, you take Smarter Nutrition Enzymes which is a broad spectrum digestive enzyme blend.
+We strongly recommend that when going raw, you take Smarter Nutrition Enzymes, a broad spectrum digestive enzyme blend.
 This can be consumed prior to meals or during your meals to help break foods down, especially if you are older or dealing with any kind of stomach issues.

 This is another must-have for anyone who is on a raw diet.
-They provide raw and natural probiotics—the good healthy bacteria—during the period that they undergo fermentation.
+They provide raw and natural probiotics — the good, healthy bacteria that restore a healthy gut balance.
 These foods have been eaten for centuries and are absolutely essential to the health of your immune and digestive system.
-They also help to reduce inflammation, improve the health of your skin and support hormone balance.
-Fermented foods include Kombucha, cultured vegetables, pickled vegetables, Sauerkraut, and Kimchi, to name a few.
-You can improve the gut bacteria balance even more by taking the wonderful Smarter Gut Health product, which is very good for your digestive system, and promotes good digestive movements.
+They also help to reduce inflammation, improve the health of your skin, and support hormone balance.
+Fermented foods include Kombucha, cultured vegetables, pickled vegetables, Sauerkraut, and Kimchi, to name just a few.
+You can improve gut bacteria balance even more by taking the wonderful Smarter Gut Health product, which is very good for your digestive system, and promotes good digestive movements.

 Raw Food Recipe